MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/build-responsive-apps.md

 - Does the app behave different in some form factors?

 Once all these requirements are gathered, you should start thinking about how these different UI layouts can be created in a single application with the responsive tools available in Power Apps.
-To start off, it’s best to consider some common design patterns.

 Before you start using the responsive layouts, you need to do the following: